bytecanvas/RCRevive/README.md

 # RCRevive - Resurrecting .bashrc 📜✨

-Welcome to RCRevive! 🌟 This repository is dedicated to the revival of your `.bashrc` configuration - the heart of your terminal adventures.
+Welcome to RCRevive! 🌟 This repository is dedicated to the revival of your `.rc` configuration - the heart of your terminal adventures.
 Here, we honor the power of customization that breathes life into your command-line experience. ⚡️🧙‍♂️

 ## About

-RCRevive is your sanctuary for rejuvenating your `.bashrc` file.
+RCRevive is your sanctuary for rejuvenating your `.rc` file.
 Whether it's a fresh development environment or a new machine, this repository holds the key to quickly resurrecting your beloved terminal settings.

-⚠️ **Disclaimer**: This repository is specifically tailored for personal `.bashrc` configurations used with VirtualBox environments.
+⚠️ **Disclaimer**: This repository is specifically tailored for personal `.rc` configurations used with VirtualBox environments.

 ## Getting Started